MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

     - `callOpenAI()` is used to call the Azure OpenAI API and return the results.
 It passes the `systemPrompt` and `userPrompt` values as well as the following parameters:
         - `temperature` - The amount of creativity to include in the response.
 The user needs consistent (less creative) answers in this case so the value is set to 0.
         - `useBYOD` - A boolean value that indicates whether or not to use Cognitive Search along with Azure OpenAI.
 In this case, it's set to `true` so Cognitive Search functionality will be used.

+1. The `callOpenAI()` function looks like the following.
+Notice that it accepts a `useBYOD` parameter that is used to determine which OpenAI function to call.
+In this case, it's set to `true` so the `getAzureOpenAIBYODCompletion()` function will be called.

+    ```typescript
+    function callOpenAI(systemPrompt: string, userPrompt: string, temperature = 0, useBYOD = false) {
+        const isAzureOpenAI = OPENAI_API_KEY && OPENAI_ENDPOINT && OPENAI_MODEL;

+        if (isAzureOpenAI && useBYOD) {
+            // Call endpoint that combines Azure OpenAI with Cognitive Search for custom data sources.
+            return getAzureOpenAIBYODCompletion(systemPrompt, userPrompt, temperature);
+        }

+        if (isAzureOpenAI) {
+            return getAzureOpenAICompletion(systemPrompt, userPrompt, temperature);
+        }

+        return getOpenAICompletion(systemPrompt, userPrompt, temperature);
+    }
+    ```

 1. Locate the `getAzureOpenAIBYODCompletion()` function in *server/openAI.ts*.
 It's quite similar to the `getAzureOpenAICompletion()` function you examined earlier, but is shown as a separate function to highlight a few key differences that are unique to the bring your own data scenario available in Azure OpenAI.